-The Prophet is suggesting that even when all hope is lost for mankind, one should sustain nature’s growth.
+The Prophet Muhammad is suggesting that even when all hope is lost for mankind, one should sustain growth of nature.
 He believed that nature remains a good in itself, even if man does not benefit from it.

 Similarly, the Prophet incited believers to share the earth’s resources.
 He said:

 Muslims share alike in three things – water, herbage and fire.

 And he considered it a sin to withhold water from the thirsty.

 The attitude of Prophet Muhammad towards the sustainable use of land, conservation of water and the treatment of animals is a further illustration of the humility of his environmental philosophy.